evergreen-ci/evergreen/docs/Project-Configuration/Project-and-Distro-Settings.md

 ![patch_trigger_alias_example.png](../images/patch-trigger-alias-example.png)

-This makes it possible to optionally add tasks matching the defined regex to any patch, and because "Add to GitHub Trigger Alias" is checked, meaning that these tasks will be included as part of PR patches.
-You can also see what Project Trigger Aliases are configured to run on PRs
+This makes it possible to optionally add tasks matching the defined regex to any patch, and because "Add to GitHub Trigger Alias" is checked, these tasks will be included as part of PR patches.

-and because "evergreen" is defined as a module in the yaml (pictured below), the Spruce tasks will incorporate the patch changes.
+Additionally, because "evergreen" is defined as a module in the yaml (pictured below), the Spruce tasks will incorporate the patch changes.

 ![module_example.png](../images/module-example.png)

 ### Periodic Builds